Path-averaged Kinetic Equation for Stochastic Systems: Concluding Remarks

-FPE has been extensively applied to study stochastic processes.
-It can be found that the jump moments are the key parameters that determine the evolution of a stochastic system in the state space.
-It is to say, when the jump moments are determined, variation of statistic features of the system is predicable.
-In the formulation of the FPE, the jump moments are given by the variations of states in small time intervals along the paths of state transition in a system.
-This implies that, for a given realization of the state transition in a stochastic processes, there is only one path involved in leading from one state to another.
-However, in the cases that we have a clear knowledge that there are multiple paths that leads from one state to another, or equivalently, the state transition is path dependent, then FPE is insufficient.
+Evolution of a complex system from one state to another can have a large number of possible paths.
+Moreover, non-uniformity in field variables leads the local dynamics in state transition differs considerably from path to path, which ultimately affects statistical characteristics of the system.
+This study aimed to provide a kinetic equation for the path-dependent system.
+Also, because long-time correlation is an intrinsic feature of path-dependent systems, this study is expected to be helpful in research regarding stochastic nature of systems affected by memory effect.

+This study started from a fundamental postulation in statistical mechanics.
+It is said that, a macroscopic state of a system belongs to a statistical ensemble composed of a huge number of different microscopic configurations compatible with their macroscopic constraints, and thus any possible realizations of the macroscopic state, as well as its transition paths in the phase space, exhibits a certain degree of uncertainty.
+This uncertainty, especially that in state transition paths, is what we focus on and the path-average kinetic equation is derived, rather than randomness due to system noises as in the Langevin equation.

-In this paper, by define a conditional probability density function for the distribution of paths with given initial states, a new transitional probability function is proposed, and then a path-ensembled kinetic equation for the stochastic processes was derived.
-It shows the path-ensembled kinetic equation for a stochastic process has the similarity in form to the Kramers-Moyal expansion for Markov processes.
-However, essential differences exits between the Kramers-Moyal expansion and the present study.
-It shows that the expansion coefficients in the Kramers-Moyal expansion are of functions of jump moments; while in our study, they are cumulants with respect to ensemble averaged state transition paths.
-This feature makes the present study can be applied to study those stochastic processes with TPD.
+In order to account for the uncertainty in state transition paths, we introduced a local path density function to determine their distribution to constitute a statistical ensemble for state transition paths.
+Upon this state transition ensemble, we developed a new kinetic equation for path-dependent systems.
+The kinetic equation is derived by a cumulant expansion with respect to state transition path.
+The kinetic equation shares the similarity in form to the Kramers-Moyal expansion, but with significant differences.
+The most obvious one is that the expansion coefficients of the Kramers-Moyal expansion are the functions of jump moments; while in our study, they are functions of cumulants with respect to state transition paths.
+It also shows that, for short-time correlations, the path-averaged kinetic equation is reduced to the Fokker-Planck equation.

-By truncated in the first two orders, a probability density function equation similar to FPE was also obtained in this study.
-It shows that the drift and diffusion is the cumulants relative to the ensemble averaged transition paths, rather than jump moments as in FPE.
+The improvement made in this study enables the present study can be applied to the circumstances where the path-dependence and accompanied long-time correlation play a major part in system evolution.
+Also, the present study is expected to provide an alternative approach to discuss memory effect which is an essential feature of path-dependent systems.